Pinkvinus/CS2_cheat_detection/Dataset/Data/README.md

 > [!Warning]
 > Only files, containing at least one VAC(Valve Anti-cheat)-banned player, have been manually labelled and verifyed.
 Hence, **cheaters may be present in the data without cheaters**.
 > When examining a subset of NUMBER data points in the set of matches with no VAC-banned players, it was discovered that in NUMBER% of players in these matches were not presenting any cheater-like behaviour.
-> When examining a subset of NUMBER data points in the set of matches with with at least one VAC-banned players, it was discovered that in NUMBER% of players in these matches were not presenting any cheater-like behaviour.
+> When examining a subset of NUMBER data points in the set of matches with with at least one VAC-banned players, it was discovered that in NUMBER% of players in these matches were not presenting any cheater-like behaviour[[TODO:CITE OUR PAPER]()].
 This is possibly due to CS2 using [trust factor match making](https://help.steampowered.com/en/faqs/view/00EF-D679-C76A-C185).
 > Hence, it was decided, that resources were best spent with labelling data containing at least one VAC-banned player.

 ### Root folder